To invest, or not to invest: that is the question.

 For anyone who wants a live trainer in their home gym, you need to know Gixo.
 Gixo is staking its claim on the intersection between personal training and pre-recorded routines.
 Gixo offers live classes every 30 minutes led by trainers who will interact with you and motivate you while you exercise.
 It’s not simply an app using artificial intelligence to modify a workout to your needs—it’s a real live human cheering you through each round of burpees.
 Access to Gixo’s personalized training costs $24.99 monthly or $224.99 annually.

 Aussie trainer Kayla Itsines is known across the globe for her Bikini Body Guide workout program, and her Sweat With Kayla app offers Itsines’s famous 28-minute workouts with video instruction.
 While BBG is a wildly popular, there are a couple caveats worth mentioning.
 First, this program is clearly targeting women, given the name, although anyone could follow along with the exercises.
 Second, it’s one of the pricier app options on this list: $19.99/month or $54.99 quarterly.
 That said, there are thousands of before and after photos of Kayla’s devotees that suggest her program works.

-The app’s audio coaching delivers the experience of working out with a personal trainer, while continuously tracking effort, and responding with guidance and motivation.
-At only $4.99 per month, or $39.99 per year, it's the best value on this list.
+The app’s audio coaching delivers the experience of working out with a personal trainer, while continuously tracking effort and energy expended, and responding with guidance and motivation throughout the workouts.

 Are you a cyclist who loves the thrill of competition?
 Then you should try Zwift, an app that can work with both a stationary bike and a standard bike with a trainer.
 Zwift allows you to compete with cyclists all over the world in live training classes by using sensors that send data to your computer to measure your performance.
 As long as you have the necessary equipment, you can try Zwift for free for seven days.
 The service is $10 per month after the trial period.